 - Best multiroom-capable Bluetooth speaker: Sonos Move

 Why should you buy this?
-It offers excellent stereophonic sound, multiroom functionality, and support for high-resolution audio playback.
+It has a wide soundstage and support for multi-room audio and smart assistants.

 Why should you buy this?
 It offers great sound in a rugged, portable, and affordable package.